oliviawestmacottssw/SSW.Rules.Content/rules/do-your-speakers-know-what-they-need-to-do-at-an-event/rule.md

 ### 4. (Optional) Coffee Orders:

-- Ask attendees what coffee they would like, or ask them to fill out an electronic form and give this to your admin staff
+- ​Ask attendees what coffee they would like, or ask them to fill out an electronic form and give this to your admin staff

-### 5. Evaluations:
+### ​5.
+Evaluations:

 - Please give your evaluation forms out around 4pm to give people time to complete them.